knobel-dk/docblock-reader/obtaining-data/generating-the-data.md

 443 git clone https://github.com/electerious/Lychee.git data/Lychee/
 ```

+## Parse every PHP script into your dataset
-Afterwards we parsed every PHP file to find functions that were commented using the PSR convention.
-Specifically, we turned this:
+Once you have downloaded the GitHub repos as mentioned above, you can run `php parser.php`.
+This will parse every PHP file to find snippets that were commented using the PSR convention.
+As an example this Laravel mock file would add two lines to [snippets.dat](../snippets.dat) and two lines to [comments.dat](../comments.dat)

 ```php
 /**